 1.3 Avoid extended sun exposure or sunburn the day before and the day of the exam.

-1.4 No physical stimulation or treatment of the breasts, chest, neck, or back for 24 hours prior to the examination (no chiropractic, acupuncture, TENS, physical therapy, electrical muscle stimulation, ultrasound, massage, or ice or heat use).
+1.4 Avoid physical stimulation or treatment of the breasts, chest, neck, or back for 24 hours prior to the examination.
+Avoid massage, skeletal manipulation, acupuncture, chiropractic, physical therapy, ice or heat use, ultrasound, dry needling, moxabustion, occupational therapy, saunas, the use of TENS or electric muscle stimulation units, laser therapy, or ozone therapy 24 hours prior to imaging.

 1.5 Do not wear external breast prosthesis for at least 12 hours prior to the examination.